-If you are the parent of a child with special needs then you know the challenges and opportunities that are presented to a family in your situation.
-Whatever the special needs may be, physical or mental, your child will be loved and cared for just as much as any other child with some slight variations to account for his or her disabilities.
+If you are the parent of a child with special needs, you know the challenges and opportunities presented to a family in your situation.
+Whatever the special needs may be, physical or mental, your child will be loved and cared for just as much as any other child with some slight variations to account for their disabilities.

-It may be that extra attention needs to be paid to his or her school work, or you may need to spend more time to get him or her ready in the mornings, but these are relatively small efforts to make in the grand scheme of life.
+It may be that extra attention needs to be paid to their school work, or you may need to spend more time to get them ready in the mornings, but these are relatively small efforts to make in the grand scheme of life.

-Having a child with special needs also presents an opportunity for you and your family to sacrifice your own “wants” and to instead focus on the “needs” of your child.
-We all would like to get a little extra sleep, or to be able to go out for the night on occasion, but if your child needs additional care or attention the reward for spending the time with him or her is greater than a nice meal or half an hour’s worth of shut-eye.
+Having a child with special needs also presents an opportunity for you and your family to sacrifice your own "wants" and instead focus on your child's "markets. " We all would like to get a little extra sleep or to be able to go out for the night on occasion, but if your child needs additional care or attention, the reward for spending the time with them is more significant than a nice meal or half an hour's worth of shut-eye.

-Be aware of your emotions and how you expose them to your special needs to child
+Be aware of your emotions and how you expose them to your particular needs to children.

 Being a parent is emotional in and of itself.
-If you are not emotionally invested in your child and their well being then I don’t know how you would parent at all.
-Helping your child establish a strong sense of self-worth in order to succeed in life can be difficult in even the best circumstances.
-It is your job as a parent of a special needs child to establish a balance between accounting for the disabilities of your child while allowing him or her to flourish in whatever setting he or she finds themselves.
+If you are not emotionally invested in your child and are well being, then I don't know how you would parent.
+Helping your child establish a strong sense of self-worth to succeed in life can be difficult in even the best circumstances.
+It is your job as a parent of a special needs child to establish a balance between accounting for the disabilities of your child while allowing them to flourish in whatever setting they find themselves in.

-Feeling sorry for your special needs child is probably not a strong method to parent the child.
-If your instinct is to constantly feel bad for your child this may lead to you preparing the “path” for your child rather than your child for the path.
-What I mean by this is that I’ve seen parents, good-natured and caring parents, attempt to micro-manage every aspect of their child’s life.
+Feeling sorry for your unique needs child is probably not a reliable method to parent the child.
+If your instinct is to feel bad for your child constantly, this may lead to you preparing the "path" for your child rather than your child for the path.
+What I mean by this is that I've seen parents, good-natured and caring parents, attempt to micro-manage every aspect of their child's life.

-School, friends, family, no matter what their child was involved in the world would need to be tailored to their child.
-While I understand the motivation I would argue that preparing your child for the path is a more efficient and effective manner of parenting.
+No matter what their child was involved in the world, school, friends, and family would need to be tailored to their child.
+While I understand the motivation, I argue that preparing your child for the path is more efficient and effective parenting.

-Prepare your child for experiencing the “real world” in a way that is appropriate for him or her based on their specific special need(s).
-Making sure that he or she is aware that you understand the struggles that they face on a daily basis, but showing him or her that there are ways to overcome their disabilities and succeed in spite of them can be empowering and liberating for a child with special needs.
+Prepare your child for experiencing the "real world" in a way appropriate for them based on their specific particular need(s).
+Make sure that they are aware that you understand the struggles that they face daily, but showing them that there are ways to overcome their disabilities and succeed even though they can be empowering and liberating for a child with special needs.

-Sometimes as a parent you need to remind yourself as well as no matter what you as a family are facing, there are people in your community that can relate to you and your special needs child.
-Why not become as involved as possible with support groups, associations and charities that assist children with the same special needs as your child?
-Fostering a sense of giving back in your child can allow him or her to understand that is important for all of us to give of ourselves and our time no matter what circumstances we may be facing personally.
+Sometimes as a parent, you need to remind yourself that no matter what you as a family are facing, there are people in your community that can relate to you and your unique needs child.
+Why not become as involved as possible with support groups, associations, and charities that assist children with the exact special needs as your child?
+Fostering a sense of giving back in your child can allow them to understand that it is essential for us to give of ourselves and our time no matter what circumstances we may be facing personally.

-Depending on the special need of your child, he or she may require fairly consistent medical treatment and care.
-This can mean a lot of different things for a family, specifically that the costs associated with such care can eat away at a family budget very quickly.
-One of the many important discussions that we as a nation are having right now concerns health insurance and access to care for American families.
-No matter where you fall on the spectrum of ideas associated with this subject, I think we can all agree that allowing the most vulnerable among us access to quality services is extremely important.
+Depending on your child's particular need, they may require fairly consistent medical treatment and care.
+This can mean many different things for a family, specifically that the costs associated with such care can eat away at a family budget very quickly.
+One of the many meaningful discussions that we as a nation have right now concerns health insurance and access to care for American families.
+No matter where you fall on the spectrum of ideas associated with this subject, I think we can all agree that allowing the most vulnerable among us access to quality services is critical.

-This need for specialized health care can be made even more difficult to achieve for families who are facing divorce.
-Taking away a parent’s income and replacing it with child support only can cost a child dearly if their special needs are not accounted for.
-Tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC will discuss considerations to make if your child with special needs does require medical attention that is over and above a non-special needs child.
+This need for specialized health care can be made even more challenging for families facing divorce.
+Taking away a parent's income and replacing it with child support can cost a child dearly if their unique needs are not accounted for.
+Tomorrow's blog post from the Law Office of Bryan Fagan, PLLC, will discuss considerations to make if your child with special needs does require medical attention that is over and above a non-special needs child.

-The attorneys and staff with the Law Office of Bryan Fagan, PLLC stand ready to assist you and your family with whatever family law issue you are currently encountering.
-Our office has represented clients with special needs children on many occasions and are happy to discuss just how we can help you to manage your case in this type of situation.
-A free of charge consultation with one of our licensed family law attorneys is only a phone call away.
+The attorneys and staff with the Law Office of Bryan Fagan, PLLC, stand ready to assist you and your family with whatever family law issue you are currently encountering.
+Our office has represented clients with special needs children on many occasions and is happy to discuss how we can help you manage your case in this type of situation.
+A free-of-charge consultation with one of our licensed family law attorneys is only a phone call away.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"